InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/doctrine.md

 [![Celestial Beings](https://img.youtube.com/vi/ZXHmnn0BmeU/0.jpg)](https://www.youtube.com/watch?v=ZXHmnn0BmeU)

 ### The Glorified Body
 A body that can exist in the Outer Heavens.
+It is only available to L3 humans.

 ### Salvation by Faith and Works
 Eternal Life, otherwise known as Salvation, is attained